 Whether you’re a civilian or an active duty member, an effective way to tackle student loan debt is by refinancing your loans.
 Refinancing is the process of paying off one or more student loans by obtaining a new, single loan through a private lender.
 Unlike the military loan repayment assistance program, refinancing applies to both federal and private loans.

 Usually, the goal is to get a lower interest rate on the new loan, and in turn, enjoy smaller monthly payments.
-This move can save thousands of dollars in interest charges, too.
+This move can save money in interest charges, too.
 You might also be able to extend your repayment period to lower monthly payments even more (though this could cancel out some or all interest savings).

 It’s important to note that refinancing isn’t a magical solution to your debt problem and it’s not a great choice for all borrowers.
 There are several important pros and cons to consider, especially when it comes to refinancing federal student loans.

 For example, refinancing federal loans with a private lender means permanently giving up access to government-backed benefits, including income-driven repayment options and the Public Service Loan Forgiveness Program.

 However, if you have several high-interest loans or private loans — or don’t qualify for income-driven repayment — refinancing could be the answer to cutting the cost of that debt.

 Student loan debt shouldn’t be a burden to carry on and off the battlefield.
 The government has provided incentives, benefits, and student loan forgiveness for veterans and those on active duty.

 By exploring your options for military student loan forgiveness and assistance, you could gain major relief from your student loans — and perhaps even get rid of your debt entirely.

 Interested in refinancing student loans?Here are the top 9 lenders of 2022!